 Now is the time to make that sauce that makes the sauteed mussel so loved all over the world.
 To start the preparation, first gather all the ingredients on your working desk.
 Peel the garlic and finely chop it.
 Then heat a pan and melt the butter in it.
 Do not brown it, once it has melted, add the chopped garlic to it and set heat to medium-low.
 The garlic should get translucent.
 The aroma is already inviting, I promise.
 In about 3 minutes the garlic will be done, so at this point add the canned peeled tomatoes and mix, they will crush and you will have just the perfect consistency.
 Once you’ve added the tomatoes, it’s time to season the sauce.

-When the tomato sauce seems almost ready, take a sip of it to try in the taste.
-Feel free to add anything you feel is missing.
-Now add the final ingredient that will transform the sauce making it even more delicious.
-Add the sour cream to create a velvety sauce for the mussels.
-Mix for the heavy cream to incorporate well.
+When the tomato sauce seems almost ready, take a sip of it to try the taste.
+Go ahead and add any spice you feel is missing.
+Now add the final ingredient that will make the sauce even more delicious.
+Pour the heavy cream to create a velvety texture for the mussels.
+Stir in the heavy cream to incorporate well.